 1. Procrastination: A pending deadline looming over your head, can actually be one of the biggest motivators.
 It can be stressful to wait until the last minute, but this can really get the creative juices flowing and spark that adrenaline rush you may need to complete a task.
 I found that there are three crucial times when procrastinating works the best – check them out here.

-5. Distractions: Surf the web for cute puppies, read the news, or watch an episode of your fave show!
+5. Distractions: Surf the web for cute puppies, read the news or watch an episode of your fave show!
 Distractions can take us away from work, but can also be a great way to take a break.
 If you feel stuck let yourself wander, it may spark a new idea and relax your brain.
 Set time limits for yourself so you don’t get carried away.
-For instance, I sometimes reward myself with an episode of Breaking Bad after checking off a certain amount of to-do’s.
+For instance, I sometimes reward myself with an episode of Breaking Bad after checking off a certain amount of to-dos.
 It keeps me motivated as well as stopping me from binge watching.

 6. Stressing Out: When we feel stressed the first thing we want to happen is for it to just go away!
-Sometimes stress can be a lot for some people to deal with, that they feel like visiting a marijuana dispensary or trying doing exercises could be potential ways of relieving their stress levels.

 But according to Heidi Hanna, author of the book “Stressaholic: 5 Steps to Transform Your Relationship with Stress”, stress can stimulate us.
-She says, “It gives us energy to get things done.
+She says, “It gives us the energy to get things done.
 A lot of people procrastinate because the stress of that deadline actually fuels that energy.
 It gives us a surge of adrenaline which, in the short term, is fine.”
 Heidi warns that stress does become a problem when you begin to use it all the time.
-So it’s not something that you should be dependent on but once in awhile it’s okay!
+So it’s not something that you should be dependent on but once in a while it’s okay!

 So don’t break these bad habits, just learn to use them in moderation.
 Be sure to comment below if these productivity don’ts work for you!